A bit of history as to how the whole thing started….and a bit more

 And so it is with the true (or truer if you prefer) history of how we happened to get ourselves involved in Vietnam.
 What is overlooked for the most part is an old saying: “The Victor writes the History” and this is true with Vietnam.
 You see, we’re not the only country that has museums and archives…the Vietnamese (The North Vietnamese at the time) do as well.
 Much of their written records has been made available for study since relations were “normalized” during the Clinton Presidency.
 They also have museums, document archives and monuments that are public.
 And all of these have provided a window into their actions, motivations and thinking.
 A few folks have taken a deep dive into those records and provided a more accurate record of events.
 The book “Triumph Forsaken” spells out the findings in the most thorough manner that I have as yet encountered.

-One aside – One of those museums had to be “sanitized” when John Kerry became the Democratic nominee for President to run against George Bush.
+One aside – Some of those Vietnamese museums had to be “sanitized” when John Kerry became the Democratic nominee for President to run against George Bush.
 It was not considered “politically correct” for them to be praising him (and Hanoi Jane and others) for all the moral support and assistance he gave to their efforts to turn the public against the war.
+That notorious picture of Jane Fonda sitting in an Anti-Aircraft battery wondering where the American planes were had to go as well.
+No fear, I have copies along with the audio recording of her comments….the traitor cannot hide from the truth.

 And what about that John Kerry fellow?
 Was he not treated badly by those “Swift Boat” folks?
 Was he not a hero with medals to prove it.
 Again, the truth is a tad more complicated.

-As starters, the normal tour in Vietnam for a soldier was 12 months.
+As starters, the normal tour in Vietnam for an Army soldier was 12 months.
 John Kerry served only 5 months.
-His tour was shortened by the fact that the rules stated that a person was sent home if and when they acquired 3 Purple Hearts.
+His tour was shortened by the fact that the rules stated that a person was sent home if and when they earned 3 Purple Hearts.
 Hope you say the movie Forrest Gump…remember that he was hit in the “buttocks”?
 Well much the same happened to Kerry, but (no pun intended) it was a self-inflicted wound.

 In the second case, he threw a grenade into a bin containing rice and failed to get out of the way in time….his buns suffered as a result.